So I mentioned this organisation few times in the previous post but what exactly is NRCPD?

 The benefit of using a communication professional who is registered is:

-– They have attained a high level or training and qualifications
+– You can be sure they have attained a high level or training and qualifications

 – They are abiding by a Code of Conduct